RumiAdam/rumiadam.github.io/_posts/2023-One-Piece-Text-Adventure-Game.md

 "My treasure?
 It's yours if you want it.
 Find it!
 I left all the world has there!"

 Fueled by the call to adventure, you embark on a quest that will navigate the perilous waters of the Grand Line.
 The weight of Gold Roger's legacy rests on your shoulders, motivating you to explore uncharted territories, face formidable foes, and uncover the mysteries based on the One Piece story Source: (Oda, E. 1997-present.
 One Piece.
-Shueisha)."""
-mathjax: "true"
----

-## The Game
+Shueisha).

 The game is composed of 3 main stages and 2 transition stages